latex3/babel/docs/guides/locale-greek.md

 * `\BabelGreekNumeralMarkerEnd`: 1 argument with the generated number >999; by default it is #1ʹ.
 * `\BabelGreekNumeralMarker`: 1 argument with the whole number; by default is #1, ie, do nothing, but you may add an overline.
 * `\BabelGreekNumeralMiriads`: 4 arguments, with the digits above 9999, ie, 1234 if the number is 12345678 (padded with zeroes if necessary); note by default `\greeknumeral` does not accept such large numbers, but you may redefine it to use, for example, the M representation.

+## Hyphenation

+_Only luatex_.
+The transform `diaeresis.hyphen` removes the diaeresis
+above iota and upsilon if hyphenated just before.
+It works with the three variants.

 ## Transliteration